Why You’re Not Losing Weight on the CICO Diet

 When you’re building your meals, here’s what to keep in mind:

 - Carbohydrates: There’s a big difference between white bread and a sweet potato.
-Bread digests quickly and spikes your blood sugar, while the spud contains complex molecules that take time to break down (and gives you fiber—thanks, sweet potatoes!).
+Bread digests quickly and spikes your blood sugar, while the potato contains complex molecules that take time to break down (and gives you fiber).
 Prioritize complex carbohydrates over simple carbohydrates, and consider eating fewer carbohydrates overall.
 Learn about low-carb diets.

 Your body needs nutrients, not just calories